spryker/spryker-docs/docs/pbc/all/service-point-management/202311.0/unified-commerce/service-points-feature-overview.md

 ## Current constraints

-* Currently, only product offers are supported, which means that services can be configured exclusively at the level of a product offer
+* Services can be configured only for product offers.
-* Product Catalog is not supported, meaning it can not be filtered by the service type or service provided in the specific service point
+* Product catalog can't be filtered by a service type or a service provided in a specific service point.
-* Product details page is not supported, meaning it will show all product offers created in the system for the product
+* Product details page is not supported, meaning it will show all product offers created in the system for the product.
-* Product can not be added to the shopping cart with pre-selected service point, this can be done only during checkout process
+* Customers can't add products with preselected service points to cart.
+They can select service points only during checkout.
-* If a product was added to the shopping cart without a product offer attached to it then this product can not be purchased with a shipment type other than *Delivery*.
+* If a product is added to cart without a product offer attached to it, this product can be purchased only with the *Delivery* shipment type.

 Similar  constraints apply to the *shipment type*.
 See [Shipment feature overview](/docs/pbc/all/carrier-management/{{page.version}}/base-shop/shipment-feature-overview.html).